 - Plosive rejection is not great

-Overall, the MV7X is more modern looking, but these two mics have very few differences.
+Overall, the MV7X is a bit more modern, but these two mics look pretty similar.

-One notable difference between the MV7 and MV7X is the touch controls.
-Unlike the MV7, which comes with physical controls, the Shure MV7X has a touch panel with customizable settings.
+One notable similarity between the MV7 and MV7X is the touch controls.
+The MV7 and the Shure MV7X feature a touch panel with customizable settings.

 The Shure MV7 comes in two colors – black and silver.
 It’s made from metal and has a professional, robust build.
 There are also customizable color combinations for the MV7, so you can choose what matches your setup.

 The Shure MV7X is available in black only.
-It also features an all-metal body, a metal grille and metal screws to adjust the mounting system.
+It also features an all-metal body, a metal grill, and metal screws to adjust the mounting system.

 Both microphones are fully adjustable and can be an excellent addition to any setup.

-As for audio, both the Shure MV7 and MV7X produce clear recordings and are a great podcasting tool.
+As for audio, both the Shure MV7 and MV7X produce clear recordings and are great podcasting tools.
 Let’s compare their sound quality.